PladsElsker/comfyui-krita/README.md

 - [ ] `Load Image (from krita layers)` → Composites specific Krita layers and sends them as a single image to ComfyUI
 - [ ] `Load Mask (from Krita selection)` → Retrieves the active mask selection
 - [ ] `Load Image (from krita document)` → Retrieves all the active layers of a document composited together

+## 🏷️ Versions
+This extension has been tested and developped with:
+- Krita on Windows
+- ComfyUI on Ubuntu

+It may work on other system configurations, but other configurations won't be tested for practical reasons.